UoM-Robotics-Society/HackABot2024/extraterrestrial_rover/info/README.md

 - Servo library is included as default in the Arduino IDE.
 - You will need to google how to set up the Bluetooth module (hint: Bluetooth TX -> Arduino RX, Bluetooth RX -> Arduino TX)
 - Bluetooth modules work on 9600 baud with their password as 1234
-- Each bluetooth module has the same name as your team number.
+- Each Bluetooth module has the same name as your team number.